 Inspections of individual audit engagements assess an audit firm's execution of auditing standards on a selected audit.
-(As mentioned above, a finding is not necessarily indicative of a financial statement misstatement.)
+(As mentioned, a finding is not necessarily indicative of a financial statement misstatement.)
 IFIAR's survey collects data on inspections of listed PIE audits and audits of systemically-important financial institutions (SIFIs).
-Appendix B of this report provides the comprehensive set of data on inspections of listed PIE and SIFI audit engagements collected through IFIAR's 2019 and prior surveys.
+Appendix B of this report provides the comprehensive set of data on inspections of listed PIE and SIFI audit engagements collected through IFIAR's 2020 and prior surveys.

-IFIAR continues to track the percentage of listed PIE audits inspected with at least one finding, as one metric to understand the collective effect on engagement-level performance of member firms' initiatives related to systems of quality controls.
-The general reduction in this percentage continued in the 2019 survey, as illustrated below.
+IFIAR continues to track, as illustrated below, the percentage of listed PIE audits inspected with at least one finding, as one metric to understand the collective effect on engagement-level performance of member firms' initiatives related to systems of quality controls.
+Although IFIAR follows the trend of survey findings over time as a measure of audit quality, for the reasons indicated at page 2 of this report, year-over-year changes are not necessarily indicative of improvements or deterioration of audit quality.

-The chart below summarizes historical survey results for the 2019 survey's five inspection areas with the highest frequency of inspection findings for listed PIE audits.
+The chart below summarizes historical survey results for the 2020 survey's five inspection areas with the highest frequency of inspection findings for listed PIE audits.